Women's poetry in Spain: 20th century: From avant-garde to post-war

 Spain’s Silver Age (1915–1936) featured poets like Carmen de Burgos and Lucía Sánchez Saornil, and women associated with the Generation of '27: Ernestina de Champourcín, Concha Méndez, Elisabeth Mulder, and María Zambrano.
 Ernestina de Champourcín and Concha Méndez crafted poetic identities rooted in the body, desire, and agency, subverting canonical expectations.
 Their involvement in the Lyceum Club Femenino and their literary networks fostered creative freedom.

 Anthologies during Franco’s regime, such as Cien años de poesía femenina (1943) and Poesía femenina española viviente (1954), began to recover suppressed voices, but often positioned them at the margins.

 Democracy and Contemporary Era (Post-1975)

 The advent of democracy ignited a “revolution” in women’s poetry.
 Beginning in the 1980s, poets including Blanca Andreu, Ana Rossetti, Juana Castro, Concha García, Amalia Bautista, Aurora Luque, Olvido García Valdés, and Ada Salas contributed to an outpouring of diverse and experimental poetic voices.
 Major anthologies —such as Las diosas blancas (1985), Ellas tienen la palabra (1997), Mujeres de carne y verso (2001), and En voz alta (2007)— helped cement the visibility of contemporary women poets.
 Authors born up to the 1980s were consolidated in José María Balcells’s Antología de poetas españolas, 1940–2002.
-However, reception has not always matched output, women poets were often excluded or minimized in literary criticism, histories, and national anthologies between 1990 and 2010 without a symbolic recognition through naming or citation.
-Now, her canon inclusion remains essential for legitimacy.
+However, reception has not always matched output; women poets were often excluded or minimized in literary criticism, histories, and national anthologies between 1990 and 2010 without a symbolic recognition through naming or citation.
+Now, their canon inclusion remains essential for legitimacy.